 About The Expanded Success Initiative (ESI)

-Nationwide, Black and Latino males are more likely than their peers to experience numerous negative educational outcomes, such as being suspended or expelled from school, being held back a grade, or dropping out.
-They are less likely gain admission into academic honors programs, to graduate from high school, or to enroll in college.
+In New York City and nationwide, Black and Latino males are more likely than their peers to experience numerous negative educational outcomes, such as being suspended or expelled from school, being held back a grade, or dropping out.
+They are also less likely gain admission into academic honors programs, to graduate from high school, or to enroll in college.

 About Our Evaluation

-The Research Alliance, in collaboration with MDRC, is undertaking a mixed-method longitudinal evaluation of ESI.
+To gain an understanding of whether, and how, ESI benefits students, the Research Alliance is undertaking a mixed-methods longitudinal evaluation of the initiative.
 Our study aims to answer the following questions:

 - What services and supports are planned and implemented under ESI?
 What challenges do schools confront as they implement the new ESI services, and how do they address those challenges?

 - What is the impact of ESI on attendance rates, academic performance, progress toward graduation, and college readiness of Black and Latino young men?